-As fellow Manitobans we care about our customers’ well-being and commit to helping them use our products in a healthy and sensible way.
+As fellow Manitobans we care about our customers’ well-being and commit to helping them have positive experiences with our products.
 We understand this is important for our province and our people, and we know it’s in everyone’s long term best interest to build a healthy and sustainable customer base.

 Helping customers enjoy gambling purely as a great form of entertainment is the goal of GameSense.
 GameSense aims to dispel commonly held myths, provides information on how the games work and provides our customers with tips to help keep their gaming experience fun.